Skip to main content

 What is dark mode, and how does it help a website’s carbon footprint?

-Dark mode is an increasingly popular feature that allows a user to switch from the standard light background to a darker theme on websites, apps, and operating systems.
+Dark mode is an increasingly popular digital sustainability feature that allows a user to switch from the standard light background to a darker theme on websites, apps, and operating systems.
 Instead of black text on a white background, dark mode typically inverts these colours, displaying light-coloured text on a dark or black background.

 But dark mode isn’t just about aesthetics, it also has practical benefits, including reducing energy consumption and lowering a website’s carbon footprint.
 Here’s how: